Astrophysics (Index)About

 (mission to Mercury)

 BepiColombo is a space probe developed by ESA and JAXA, to reach and investigate Mercury.
-It was launched in October 2018 to arrive in December 2025 for 1 year of scientific investigation.
-It uses solar electric propulsion to produce an ion thrust (an ion engine), and on the trip, will perform a number of gravity assists with Earth, Venus, and Mercury, the flybys offering opportunity for observation along the way.
-The gravity assists make the trip efficient, making solar power feasible despite its limitations, but they lengthen the time needed to reach the destination.
+It was launched in October 2018 and is currently set to arrive in November 2026, to carry out a 1-to-2-year scientific investigation.
+It uses solar electric propulsion to produce an ion thrust (an ion engine), and on the trip has been performing a number of gravity assists with Earth, Venus, and Mercury, the flybys offering opportunity for observation during the trip.
+The gravity assists make the trip efficient, making dependence upon solar energy feasible despite its limitations, but this technique can result in a long time reaching the destination.
 Included are two orbiters to be deployed at the final arrival:

-A possible third module, MSE, the Mercury surface element, to land for about a week's operation, was canceled.
+A proposed third module, MSE, the Mercury surface element, to land for about a week's operation, was canceled.
+MPO instruments:

 (Mercury,spacecraft,ESA,JAXA)